djaus2/BruceEckel.github.io/_posts/2017-07-19-gophercon-and-the-concurrent-python-developer-retreat.md

 one obvious way to do it.

 I was especially interested in the [grpc](https://grpc.io/) cross-language bridge.
-There was a presentation that used this, and they have working examples, one of which is Python to Go, which I tested on my Windows 10 machine.
+There was a presentation that used this, and the grpc intro pages have working examples, one of which is Python to Go, which I tested on my Windows 10 machine.
 The `grpc` unboxing experience was seamless and exceptionally good, which means I'll probably explore it further when I need high-speed foreign-function calls.
 There's a certain attraction to using something supported by Google.

 However, during the developer retreat, Jim Fulton told us about [MessagePack](http://msgpack.org/) which has a [cross-language RPC